-As discussed in Note 1 to the financial statements, the Tax Collector's financial statements are special-purpose financial statements presenting only the financial position and results of operations of the Tax Collector.
+As discussed in Note 1 to the financial statements, the Tax Collector's financial statements are specialpurpose financial statements presenting only the financial position and results of operations of the Tax Collector.
 These special-purpose financial statements are not intended to be a complete presentation of the financial position and results of operations of Jefferson County, Florida, taken as a whole.
-As permitted by Chapter 10.556(4), Rules of the Auditor General, State of Florida, the special-purpose financial statements consist of only the fund level financial statements as defined in Governmental Accounting Standards Board Statement 34, and do not include presentations of government-wide financial statements of the Tax Collector.
+As permitted by Chapter 10.556(4), Rules of the Auditor General State of Florida, the special-purpose financial statements consist of only the fund level financial statements as defined in Governmental Accounting Standards Board Statement 34, and do not include presentations of government-wide financial statements of the Tax Collector.

-In our opinion, the special-purpose financial statements referred to above present fairly, in all material respects, the respective financial position of governmental activities as well as the fiduciary fund type of the Jefferson County, Florida Tax Collector, as of September 30, 2012, and the respective changes in financial position and the respective budgetary comparison for the General Fund for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the special-purpose financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and fiduciary fund type of the Tax Collector as of September 30, 2013, and the respective changes in financial position and the respective budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.